Professional Development & Qualifications

-Four further cohorts (C6-C9) are scheduled during 2019-20.
+Two further cohorts (C6 & C7) are running in 2019.
 Further information about the wider NHS Improvement/NHS England communications development programme is available here.)

 Professional development, of course, never concludes.
 In health communications, you can extend the NHS PgCert-HC via into one of two fully-accredited and complementary complete masters’ options: